Waste Disposal Fees & FAQs

-Fees may apply for the use of Council's Waste & Recycling Facilities.
+Fees may apply to use Council's Waste & Recycling Facilities.

 Frequently asked questions

-Logan residents can show their driver’s licence (or other paperwork showing their residential address) to the Waste Transfer Station Operator on arrival.
+Logan ratepayers and residents must show their driver’s licence to the Waste Transfer Station Operator on arrival.

 Those who live outside Logan are welcome to use our facilities as well.

 Commercial operators are not required to show ID.

 - Cheque (endorsed with contact details on reverse)

 - Debit and credit cards (Visa and Mastercard only).

 Weighbridge staff cannot accept debit or credit card payments made over the phone (known as MOTO payments), either in advance or while you're on site.

 Can I set up an account with the tip?